 This is a great read and you get to learn all about the culture and geography of India.
 The Henna Artist by Alka Joshi

-My bookclub just announced Alka Joshi is releasing the following book to this storyline this summer, so it’s on our list for July/August!
+My bookclub just announced Alka Joshi is releasing the following book to this storyline this summer, The Secret Keeper of Jaipur.
+It’s on our list for July/August!

 This book goes back and forth from present day, to the past and is told by both the daughter + the mother, who have struggled all their lives to understand each other.
 Suddenly one day, Margot Lee’s mother, Mina, doesn’t return her calls, which begins a deep dive mystery to finds that her mother has suspiciously died.